Ultimate Guide To Setting New Year’s Intentions

 Related post: How To Measure Your Progress On Your Personal Growth Goals

-A New Year’s intention under the same value (physical health) would be to “live an active lifestyle.”
-An intention focuses so much more on the core value itself than how you achieve it or what the outcome is.
 In doing so, it becomes your most powerful tool for creating successful change in your life because it gives you room to be a human – to play, explore, learn, pivot and grow – as your work toward living in alignment with your values.

 how to set new year’s intentions not resolutions to achieve your goals successfully

-Why is setting New Year’s Intentions important?
+Why is setting intentions for the New Year important?

 Related post: How to Do a Life Audit & Why It’s So Powerful